 Always respect the load limit of each compartment.
-Refer to WEIGHT LIM-/TS.
+Refer to WEIGHT LIM-ITS in this section.

 Glove Box

 The glove box provides room to store small personal articles.

 It is very convenient to store items that could be needed quickly during a ride (such as money for pay toll).